Home · Blog · Compliance

 Can a director be personally prosecuted for LOLER breaches?+

 Yes.
 Under Section 37 of the Health and Safety at Work Act 1974, directors and senior managers can be personally prosecuted where a company offence was committed with their consent, connivance, or neglect.
-This can result in an unlimited personal fine or up to two years' imprisonment.
+This can result in an unlimited personal fine or up to two years imprisonment.

 What triggers an HSE LOLER inspection?+

-HSE inspections can be triggered by a workplace accident involving lifting equipment, a tip-off or complaint, a proactive inspection programme targeting high-risk industries, or routine audit as part of an HSE sector campaign.
+HSE inspections can be triggered by a workplace accident involving lifting equipment, a tip-off or complaint, a proactive inspection programme targeting high-risk industries, or a routine audit as part of an HSE sector campaign.

 Does LOLER apply to my business?+